NaLelqGoshkaFerarito/PSW_G10/README.md

 3. Client handling functions
 - `connect` - connect to the `plaintext`'s host and port (set `keepalive` (max time between messages/pings) to 60 seconds)
 - `subscribe` - subscribes to a specified topic with *quality of service* (QoS) beteween 0 and 2 (for our `decoder` to work optimally, a QoS of 0 is advised)
-- `read` - reads input as the socket is assumed to be an input socket

 4. Loop functions
 `loop_forever`is implemented and is exactly the same as the default implementation (see `paho-mqtt` in PyPi)